just-nibble/git-service/Readme.md

 make
 ```

-The above will create a .env file and start all containers and seed the database with commits from chromium
+The above will create a .env file, run tests and start all containers and seed the database with commits from chromium

 ### 2. Add a repo to the DB